Freddie Blassie: Early career (1935–1942)

+His career continued; he was hired by more established promoters, including Tom Packs in St. Louis and George Simpson in Kansas City.
+He was enlisted in the US Army in 1942, where he fought in World War II and left wrestling.

+Return to Wrestling (1945–1952)

 Upon Blassie's return from the war, he was billed as "Sailor" Fred Blassie to capitalize on the wave of war-time patriotism sweeping the country, but that gimmick was unsuccessful.
 He worked for Jack Pfefer, who he claimed would only employ people who looked like sideshow freaks at his shows, and whose wrestlers included Tor Johnson, who made movies with director Ed Wood, and Lillian Ellison, the Fabulous Moolah.
 During this time, he went to New York City to work for promoter Jess McMahon.

 NWA Los Angeles (1952–1953)

 In 1952, Blassie moved to Los Angeles to work for Jules Strongbow.
 He teamed with Billy McDaniel as the McDaniel Brothers, but when they went east, they were known as the Blassie Brothers.

 Georgia Championship Wrestling (1953–1960)

 In 1953, he worked in the Atlanta-based Georgia Championship Wrestling territory for Paul Jones (the wrestler of the 1930s, not the wrestler/manager of the 1980s).
 While there, he won the NWA Georgia Southern Heavyweight Championship, the holder of which was generally first in line to challenge the NWA World Heavyweight Champion whenever he passed through the territory.
 It was also during this period of his career when he dropped his babyface gimmick and became a full-fledged heel.
 The fans consistently booed him because he was considered a "Yankee".
 He also bleached his hair at this time, as many of the other stars of the era did, such as Gorgeous George, Johnny Valentine, and "Nature Boy" Buddy Rogers.
 He was often billed as "The Vampire" during this time for biting his opponents and filing his teeth during interviews and promos.